-The correspondence between paths in G(x, y) and alignments implies that the global alignment problem (i.e., to find one or all optimal alignment/s) for $x, y \in \Sigma^$ is equivalent to finding a maximum weight path from v_o to v{\bullet} in G(x, y).
+The correspondence between paths in G(x, y) and alignments implies that the global alignment problem (i.e., to find one or all optimal alignment/s) for $x, y \in \Sigma^$ is equivalent to finding a maximum weight path from v_o to v_o in G(x, y).

-Since the number of paths is equal to the number of alignments and therefore grows superexponentially, it is impossible to enumerate them all.
+Since the number of paths is equal to the number of alignments and therefore grows super-exponentially (see Appendix B), it is impossible to enumerate them all.
 We therefore use the same idea as in Theorem 3.5 and apply dynamic programming.
 The following presentation is given in a score context.
 In a cost context, we minimize costs instead of maximizing scores.
 The principle remains unchanged, of course.

-Algorithm 4.17 (Universal Alignment Algorithm) In G(x,y), we define vertex values $S:V\to\mathbb{R}$ as follows: We set
+Algorithm 4.14 (Universal Alignment Algorithm) In G(x,y), we define vertex values $S:V\to\mathbb{R}$ as follows: We set